Skip to main content

 Decibel

-This New York sake bar has been at it since 1993.
+This sake bar in New York City has been at it since 1993.
 It’s a fantastic venue for a whisky highball or, if you’re feeling saucy, a pitcher of lychee martini, along with great bar snacks.
 It’s a true original in an ever-changing city, persisting by staying true to its niche and not trying to wow customers with the slickest tile pattern or the trendiest light fixture.
-In that sense, Decibel is as much a trip back in time as it is where you’ll find some amazing Japanese sakes.
+In that sense, Decibel is as much a trip back in time as i’s where you’ll find some amazing Japanese sakes.

 Valkyrie